munrocket/double.js/README.md

 ### WebAssembly version
 To get speed improvement with wasm, you need to write your entire algorithm with it, because Js<->Wasm interop is too heavy.
-For example you can get x3 boost in Chrome, x4.5 in Safari and x7.5 in Firefox for mandelbrot set.
-Try by yourself for your algo.
+For example I got x3 boost in Chrome, x4.5 in Safari and x7.5 in Firefox for mandelbrot set algo.

 ### Special thanks
 To [Jeffrey Sarnoff](https://github.com/JeffreySarnoff) for help me with books and algorithms.